 Due to the coronavirus pandemic, many people are in tough immigration situations.
 Were you on a work visa but lost your job?
 Is your non-immigrant visa status expiring?
 You may have had plans to leave the U.S., but now you’re stuck because travel is not advised.
 Are you worried that sheltering in place in the U.S. will place you out of status?

 At Yew Immigration Law Group, we have been answering questions like these for the last few weeks.
 Here we hope to provide some general guidance on your options.
-Keep in mind that your specific immigration history may impact your eligibility for the benefits we are discussing, so call us at 408-740-3474 for a one-on-one consultation about your specific situation.
+Keep in mind that your specific immigration history may impact your eligibility for the benefits we are discussing, so call us at our office for a one-on-one consultation about your specific situation.

 Extensions and changes of status may be available